Virtual Coffee and Chat

 We offer a range of tools and techniques to help you to create a sense of wellbeing; to begin to release stress, tension and anxiety; to promote the relaxation response and to support your self-care.

-We will do this by offering you one to one sessions with one of our complementary therapy team via the telephone or the hospital Attend Anywhere video link.
+We will do this by offering you one to one sessions with one of our complementary therapy team on a pre-booked appointment basis.

 These sessions will be individual and tailored to you and could include:-